derekwilson/derekwilson.github.io/_drafts/kotlin-dagger.md

 #### The Component and Module

-To get this to happen I setup the component and module, that we created in the Application slightly differently than I was used to in old style Dagger.
+To get this to happen I had to setup the component and module slightly differently than I had done for previous projects.

+##### Global scoped singletons

+The global module looks like this

 ```
 @Singleton